mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 >
 > (From *Studies in the Lankavatara Sutra* by Daisetz Teitaro Suzuki, page 95.)

 *[There is some discussion about what “supra-Solomonic array” means.
-No one seems to know.]* (*Transcriber’s Note:* It’s a reference to the *Sermon on the Mount* – the lilies of the field surpass the fabled wisdom of Solomon.)
+No one seems to know, or will say.]* (*Transcriber’s Note:* This is a reference to the *Sermon on the Mount*: “Consider the lilies of the field” etc.)

 So that *without abiding anything whatever*, that means purity.
 One's original nature, the original nature of the self, is clean and pure when it is working in one's life.
 It is not dwelling, it is working without abiding anything whatever.